MilkClouds/awesome-vla-study/README.md

 ## See Also

 - 🔥 **[vla0-trl](https://github.com/MilkClouds/vla0-trl)** — A complete VLA in ~1,200 lines of Python.
 Fine-tunes Qwen2.5-VL with TRL's SFTTrainer to predict actions as text, scoring ~90% on LIBERO.
 Read the entire codebase in an afternoon.
+- 🔥 **[vla-eval](https://github.com/allenai/vla-evaluation-harness)** — One framework to evaluate any VLA model on any robot simulation benchmark.
 - [Awesome-RL-VLA](https://github.com/Denghaoyuan123/Awesome-RL-VLA) — RL for VLA models
 - [Awesome-VLA-Robotics](https://github.com/Jiaaqiliu/Awesome-VLA-Robotics) — Large-scale VLA paper collection
+- [awesome-physical-ai](https://github.com/keon/awesome-physical-ai) — A curated list of academic papers and resources on Physical AI

 ---